 Researchers in Japan have noted that 300 mg of fucoidan daily produced a more robust immune response to the flu vaccination than those who received a placebo.
 The fucoidan in this study came from Undaria pinnatifida.

 Animal studies suggest fucoidan can reduce inflammation associated with colitis.

 Fucoidan And Autism

-On the product website, a pdf fact product sheet can be downloaded.
-That sheet states that each 1 oz serving of Limu Original has less than 30 micgrograms of iodine.
-This low levels is attributed to the Tongan limu used in the product.
+Each 1 oz serving of Limu Original has less than 30 micrograms of iodine.
+This is very low.
+The low levels are attributed to the Tongan limu used in the product.

 Does Limu Have Any Sugars?

 Limu Original has less than 2 grams of naturally occurring sugar per 2 oz serving.
 It also has

 - no added sugars